aelsewhere/Spotify-Web-App/README.md

 Accepting, Joy, Angry, Courageous, Loving, Curious, Sad, Numb, Shame, Fear, Fragile, Grateful, Guilt, Hopeful, Powerless, Tender, Stressed, Doubt

 ### Media-Generated Playlist *coming soon!*

+Coming soon: a playlist generator inspired by your favorite movies, TV shows, books, and more!
+Instead of just making a playlist based on a mood or genre, this feature lets you create one that captures the essence of your favorite stories.

+The playlist pulls songs from your own listening history, blending them with tracks featured in the media itself.
+If a movie or show has an iconic soundtrack, those songs can be added too—along with music from similar films, shows, or books that share the same vibe.
+Whether you want the moody atmosphere of your favorite sci-fi series or the upbeat energy of a classic coming-of-age film, this generator helps bring your favorite stories to life through music.